equinor/radix-platform/public-site/site/guides.md

 All of our **components must be in the same repository**.
 A component is a piece of code that has its own build and deployment process: for instance a "front end" served by Nginx and a "back end" running on Node.js would be two components.
 Components are built in parallel from the same repository and deployed together into an environment.
 There is currently no concept of a multi-repository application.

 The way we use branches and tags in our repository depends on what type of workflow we use.
-You can read more about the choices available in the [workflows]({% link guides.md %}) page — but let's continue with setting up for now.
+You can read more about the choices available in the [workflows](#workflows) section — but let's continue with setting up for now.

 ## The `radixconfig.yaml` file